magdawg/jump-email-app/README.md

 - Emails that don't fit any existing category are put in Uncategorized
 - Smart unsubscribe functionality that uses BeautifulSoup (check console for the results of unsubscribe processing)
 - New emails from Gmail (only unread and in inbox) are processed in batches of 10 at once
+- Due to Render.com free tier limitations the background task run may not be guaranteed, please refresh the page if new Categories are not being refreshed automatically after 5 minutes.
+It should always work when you press the Process New Emails Button

 Preview:

 <img width="1277" height="811" alt="Screenshot 2025-11-02 at 16 49 10" src="https://github.com/user-attachments/assets/1fb695ca-3db2-421f-bb6f-cdf9a181078f" />